Team

 Dr. Klaus Kuhnke

-Klaus Kuhnke is senior scientist and group leader at the Nanoscience Department at the Max Planck Institute for Solid State Research in Stuttgart.
-He holds a degree in Physics and a Ph.D. from the University of Bonn and received a Feodor-Lynen Fellowship in 1991 for his postdoc studies at the Bell Laboratories in the U.S. His research has focused on the structure of and processes at interfaces employing a variety of devoted methods such as thermal energy atom scattering, Xray surface crystallography, X-ray circular dichroism, and time-resolved nonlinear optical spectroscopy.
+Klaus Kuhnke holds a degree in Physics and a Ph.D. from the University of Bonn and received a Feodor-Lynen Fellowship in 1991 for his postdoc studies at the Bell Laboratories in the U.S. His research has focused on the structure of and processes at interfaces employing a variety of devoted methods such as thermal energy atom scattering, Xray surface crystallography, X-ray circular dichroism, and time-resolved nonlinear optical spectroscopy.
 In the past decade, he developed and set up a low-temperature scanning tunneling microscope for luminescence studies.
-Currently, he leads the nanooptics research group employing this instrument to investigate electroluminescence from molecular systems.
+Until 2025, he was leading the nanooptics research group employing this instrument to investigate electroluminescence from molecular systems.

 Email: k.kuhnke@